danzat/bugs/Log/Readme.md

 This is where it finally clicked for me.
 You see, the logging facility on Android works by writing/sending a message to a device driver.
 On older Android versions it's `/dev/log/main` while on newer it's `/dev/socket/logdw`.
 The important thing though is that it boils down to a `writev` into an `fd`.

-Now, it maked sense that the logging library would be one of the first libraries loaded and have its initializer called.
+Now, it makes sense that the logging library would be one of the first libraries loaded and have its initializer called.
 This means that when that socket is about to be created, there are only 3 occupied `fd`s: `0=STDIN_FILENO`, `1=STDOUT_FILENO`, `2=STDERR_FILENO`, so the socket will be assigned the next available `fd`: 3.

 Back to `forkAndExec`, when the child process `dup2`s the write end of the socket, nobody notifies the log library that its socket no longer exists, so when _someone_ (I) invokes `__android_log_vprint`, it happily writes into the `fd` it cached, which so happens to be 3, but now it's not a socket, it's a pipe.